 BY COLSON WHITEHEAD

-Cora is just 15, when she is convinced by Caesar to try the impossible – to run away from their life as slaves working on the Randall’s harsh cotton plantations in Georgia.
-Caesar had discovered an escape route via the underground railroad - a highly secretive, dangerous underground network which gave fugitives the opportunity to disappear and emerge in a different state further north.
+Cora is just 15, when she is convinced by her fellow worker Caesar, to try the impossible – to run away from their lives as slaves working on the Randall’s harsh cotton plantations in Georgia.
+Caesar has discovered an escape route via the underground railroad - a highly secretive, dangerous underground network which gives fugitives the opportunity to disappear and emerge in a different state further north.
 Whitehead uses this compelling fictional story to bring alive this period of American history in an emotive, powerful narrative.

-Each time, as Cora starts her life over again and begins to feel contended with her life, so the slave catchers track her down, led by the unrelenting, ruthless Ridgeway, who has devoted his life to catching fugitives.
+Any hope Cora has of a quiet, contended life are thwarted by the relentless slave catchers led by the ruthless Ridgeway, who has devoted his life to catching fugitives.
 Cora is forced to commit actions and witness scenes she could never have thought possible, but despite this, she never gives up the hope and dreams of leading a normal life.

 This story lays bare the appalling injustices of slavery during this time and the white man’s capacity for evil.
-It is painful and the violence often takes your breath away, but Cora’s strength and determination shine through giving a personal and intimate narrative to this period of racial injustice.
-The current racial discriminations only too evident in America following the killing of George Floyd, make this book even more poignant.
+It is a painful read and the violence often takes your breath away, but Cora’s strength and determination shine through giving a personal and intimate narrative to this period of racial injustice.
+The racial discriminations in the US remain a serious issue today making this book even more poignant and timely for book club discussion.

-The Underground Railroad directed by Barry Jenkins is in the making.
-Colson Whitehead’s latest book "The Nickel Boys" is also just out in paperback and has won him his second Pulitzer Prize.
+Colson Whitehead’s latest book "The Nickel Boys" is also out in paperback and has won him his second Pulitzer Prize.